s311354/Sphinx-Python-Practice/docs/source/note.rst

 + str.index(sub[, start[, end]]): like find(), but raise ValueError when the substring is not found.

++ str.isalnum(): return True if all characters in the string are alphanumeric and there is at least one character, False otherwise.

++ str.isalpha(): return True if all characters in the string are alphabetic and there is at least one character, False otherwise.

++ str.isdigit(): return True if all characters in the string are digits and there is at least one characters, False otherwise.

 See the `Python str page <https://docs.python.org/3.7/library/stdtypes.html?highlight=strip#str>`_ for more info.